MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-net-request-set-data.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Implemented by the client driver to ... custom set handler callback
+Implemented by the client driver to handle a specific OID set data request.

 Syntax
 ------